An Optimistic-Robust Approach for Dynamic Positioning of Omnichannel Inventories: Problem setting, notation and assumptions

 {\bf Uncertainty set:} In the RO paradigm, the retailer aims to maximize the worst case total profitability assuming the demand, ${D}_{tl}^b$ and ${D}_{tz}^o $, are uncertain and comes from a pre-specified polyhedral set $U$ derived from data.
 Specifically, we assume the following structure for $U$:

 Here ${\bf e}$ refers to a vector of 1 and ${\bf {D}}^m_{t} $ refers to the vector of demand across locations (nodes or zones depending on channel $m$).
-The first constraint in (\ref{eqn:uncertainty_set}) restricts the channel-location-period specific demand to a box set and the second constraint, which we refer to as the budget constraint, requires the channel-period specific total demand across locations to be within a lower and an upper bound.
-The bounds are derived based on quantile modeling of the demand distributions at the local and at the hierarchical level in a data-driven fashion.
+The first constraint in (\ref{eqn:uncertainty_set}) restricts the channel-location-period specific demand to a box set and the second, referred to as the budget constraint, requires the channel-period specific total demand across locations to fall within a lower and an upper bound.
+The budget bounds are derived through quantile modeling of demand distributions at both local and hierarchical levels in a data-driven manner.
+For example, this can be achieved by learning from historical demand data using quantile-based models—an entirely data-driven approach.
 In our experiments with real-data, we developed channel specific multi-task demand models across locations (or zones for e-commerce) with a focus on accuracy and coherency across the location hierarchy.
-Multi-task models learn common effects (correlations) across different time-series via common features ~\citep{salinas2019deepar,oreshkin2020nbeats,makridakis2022m5,jati2023hier}.
+Multi-task models learn shared/common effects (correlations) across different time-series by utilizing common features~\citep{salinas2019deepar,oreshkin2020nbeats,makridakis2022m5,jati2023hier}.

 In the absence of a hierarchical forecast, one can fall back on central-limit theorem based location-scale normalized budget constraints~\citep{bertsimas2004price, bandi2012tractable}.
 Unlike a hierarchical forecast, the location-scale method requires a variance estimator at the local level.
 Regardless of the nature of explicit (former) or implicit (latter) pooling methods discussed, budget constraints allow the decision maker to be less conservative and focus on the most probable set of scenarios.
 Additional cross-channel and/or multi-period budget constraints can also be included in practice.
 We work with a simple (effective and data-driven) uncertainty set for ease of exposition, and simple modifications suffice to incorporate alternative choices of budget-constrained sets.